-The City of Windsor Heights offers grants, forgivable loans, tax abatement and tax increments financing for economic development projects that provide new job and commercial tax base to the community.
+The City of Windsor Heights offers grants, tax abatement and tax increments financing for economic development projects that provide new job and commercial tax base to the community.

 Economic Development Grant Program

-The City will provide fiscal support to the Program through the provision of economic development forgivable loans and/or grants to local businesses.
+The City will provide financial support to the Program through the provision of economic development grants to local businesses.
 The grants will be targeted to assist local business owners with (i) façade improvement projects; (ii) building or land acquisition costs; (iii) capital improvements; (iv) job creation or training; (v) grease interceptor improvements; (vi) accessibility improvements; (vii) utility upgrades; (viii) site development; (ix) other projects approved by the City staff.

 Tax Increment Financing (TIF)